viralcode/Shades/README.md

 # Shades (Chrome extension)

- *Credits Shades team a.k.a Team Singlelinelogics -> Jijo john , Manzoor , Aswin , Jishnu ..

  Shades is a  chrome extension for changing your default chrome New tab page.

 #Features
 * Weather